gbdev/pandocs/src/Four_Player_Adapter.md

 SIZE sets the number of usable data bytes sent by each Game Boy during a packet in transmission phase.
 It is sent in reply to the STAT3 byte.

-The total number of bytes broadcasted by the DMG-07 in a packet will be SIZE x 4.
+The total number of bytes broadcasted by the DMG-07 in a packet will be SIZE×4.
-For example if SIZE is 3 then the total packet size will be 12 bytes (3 x 4).
+For example if SIZE is 3 then the total packet size will be 12 bytes (3×4).

 The range of values which work without issue is 1 to 4.